-Abstract

-This paper is dedicated to the synthesis of a multiple observer.
-The considered system is itselve represented by a (nonlinear) multiple model with unknown inputs.
+Abstract-This paper is dedicated to the synthesis of a multiple observer.
+The considered system is represented by a (nonlinear) multiple model with unknown inputs.
 Stability conditions of such observer are expressed in terms of linear matrix inequalities (LMI).
-An example of simulation is given to illustrate the proposed method.
+A simulation example related to secure communication is given to illustrate the proposed method.